pierre-rouleau/pel/README.rst

 **Credits**

-PEL would not exist without the great software available for Emacs listed in the `Credits`_ section of the manual_.
+PEL would not exist without the great software available for Emacs.
+Some of them are listed in the `Credits`_ section of the manual_ but the list is unfortunately incomplete as it grows continuously when PEL supports new packages.
+The external packages are identified in the PDF tables with the box
+symbol: 📦 with hyper-links to the author's project.

 **What's New**